SMART CONTRACT SECURITY AUDIT FOR CRYPTO COLLECTIVE

 MANUAL CODE REVIEW

-The manual code analysis implies a thorough examination of each code line by an auditor.
+The manual code analysis for the Crypto Collective protocol implies a thorough examination of each code line by an auditor.
 Manual testing is needed to analyze the previously found vulnerabilities and check the operational work of smart contracts in general.

 Manual code examination is highly recommended for an exploratory check of vulnerabilities hidden not in the code itself, but in contract logic or architecture.
 This type of verification is based on auditor expertise and experience with complex smart contracts systems.